Fresno Real-Time Crime Center (Suspended)

-NOTE: Fresno's RTCC operations were suspended in 2020 due to staffing and budget shortages.
+NOTE: Fresno's RTCC operations were suspended in 2019-2020 due to staffing and budget shortages.
 This included ending live monitoring of Fresno's Video Policing Program, although footage can be obtained by detectives after a crime has occured.
 This case study was drafted prior to the news that the program was shut down.
-FPD has indicated it may restart the program in the future.
+FPD reopened the facility in May 2021.

 Fresno’s Real-Time Crime Center (RTCC) is located at the Fresno Police Department (FPD) headquarters in the heart of downtown Fresno.

 Utilizing a combination of crime data analysis and computer-aided dispatch, the FPD RTCC is in round-the-clock operation, handling more than 50,000 high priority calls per year.
 A dozen large video monitors are mounted on the walls of the control room with many more monitors at workstations staffed by analysts.
 In addition to access to nearly 3,000 camera feeds, the RTCC also has access to footage from body-worn cameras, traffic cameras, automated license plate readers (ALPRs), and a network of gunshot detection devices.

 In July 2015, Fresno RTCC became operational, with a startup cost of about $600,000 derived entirely from private donations.
 The center was confronted with pushback from the community in 2015 and 2016 when the public learned that Fresno Police were using social media monitoring software and other programs that scoured the Internet for publicly available information, and analyzing that information to determine the threat level of a given individual.